drclaw1188/stationeers_ic10/greenhouse/README.md

 ## Greenhouse Master

 Maintains an environment in a room.
 Requires two digital switches (or other devices) that can heat up or cool down the room, and 3 volume pumps (or other devices) that can pump CO2, O2, or nitrogen into the room.
-Optionally add a flashing light and connect it to the same network, and the chip will activate the light it detects the environment has changed outside of safe ranges.
+Optionally add a flashing light and connect it to the same network, and the chip will activate the light if it detects the environment has changed outside of safe ranges.

 ### Devices